NexusMutual/docs/docs/overview/claims-history/cream-2021.md

 For more information on each claim, review the sections below and the [Nexus Mutual Claims Dune dashboard](https://dune.com/nexus_mutual/claims).

 #### Approved claims
 Claim assessors reviewed and approved Claims 98, 99, 100, 101, 103, and 105.
 These claims included proof of loss, which showed each affected member suffered a loss of 20% or greater.
-You can review the transactions related to each claim in the [Google Sheet](https://docs.google.com/spreadsheets/d/1dcg2NPeGm8xqqLwnqxFHJXFeBcMwICxWjEpYaRG1Cjo/edit?usp=sharing) and the [Nexus Mutual user interface in the Claims section](https://app.nexusmutual.io/claim-assessment).
+You can review a summary of each claim in the [Nexus Mutual Claims History database](https://nexusmutualdao.io/claims-history) and the [Nexus Mutual user interface](https://app.nexusmutual.io/assessment).

 | Approved claims                                                                 |                                                                                 |                                                                                 |
 |---------------------------------------------------------------------------------|---------------------------------------------------------------------------------|---------------------------------------------------------------------------------|